mk868/lib-jgpio/README.md

 #### Extra: `LD_LIBRARY_PATH`

-Your system may require you to specify the library dir in the `LD_LIBRARY_PATH` environment variable.
+Your system may require you to specify the library directory in the `LD_LIBRARY_PATH` environment variable.
 This can be done as follows: